abooij/wiwikwlhott/semantics.rst

 corresponding (say) CwF out of the model category, which has as the types exactly the *fibrations* into the context.

+.. todo:: NB: all *semantic* maps are fibrations, but this is not true
+          as an internal statement.  see also: translating natural language to type theory

 .. todo:: various ways to present fibrations: types in context, sigma
           type, type family